 As she continues her work in the community, Markussen's career has flourished.
 In 2012, she was promoted to Senior Case Manager/Transitional Coordinator for a program called MFP – Pathways to Community Living.
 She assessed people in nursing homes to see if they were eligible for the program, which then helped place them back in the community.

-But her passion has always been working in the domestic violence and sexual assault field.
+But one of her passions has always been working in the domestic violence and sexual assault field.
 In 2013, she landed a dream job at DuPage County as a senior case manager with Adult Protective Services.
-She has since been promoted to Adult Protective Services Investigator and, in 2014, during the Illinois Department on Aging’s annual conference, she was named the IDoA Caseworker of the Year.
+She was then promoted to Adult Protective Services Investigator and, in 2014, during the Illinois Department on Aging’s annual conference, she was named the IDoA Caseworker of the Year.

 Despite facing many challenges, Markussen is grateful for the opportunities she has received.